andrebask/thesis/06 - intro.md

 However, there are several programming problems in the world that are easy to map to the FP model.
 Problems involving large data sets, multi-processing are easy to map to the FP model.
 In practice, however, problems involving large data sets and multi-processing also require maximum efficiency, and the FP languages in use today cannot match frameworks that take some of the best practices in FP programming and use them in imperative languages.
 For instance, you can see the MapReduce/Hadoop frameworks as implementing FP in C++ and Java with the aim of providing maximum performance in a distributed environment without paying the cognitive or interpretive overhead of a typical FP language.

 ### Java
 Java is a general-purpose programming language that is concurrent, class-based, object-oriented, and specifically designed to have as few implementation dependencies as possible.
 Java code can run on all platforms that support Java without the need for recompilation.Java applications are typically compiled to bytecode that can run on any Java virtual machine (JVM) regardless of computer architecture.
 As of 2015, Java is one of the most popular programming languages in use [@TIOBEIndex2015] (see Figures \ref{lang-rank} and \ref{history-rank}).
 Java was originally developed by James Gosling at Sun Microsystems and released in 1995.
-The language derives much of its syntax from C and C++, but it has fewer low-level facilities than either of them.
+The language derives much of its syntax from C and C++, but it has fewer low-level facilities than either of them [@JavaWiki2015].

 The reference implementation Java compilers, virtual machines, and class libraries were open-sourced in May 2007 under the GNU General Public License.